An origin story in the Comstock Chronicles

 The brawny man chuckled as he raised an eyebrow.
 “We must give him the royal treatment, then.”

-The man called Leo grabbed Azroth by the scruff of his neck, steered him toward the door, and chucked Azroth out into the streets.
+The man called Leo grabbed Azroth by the scruff of his neck, steered him toward the door, and chucked him out into the streets.

 “Come back when you have real money,” Leo called before slamming the door of the inn shut.

-The boy from the side street was leaning against the building opposite with a smug expression.
+The boy from earlier was leaning against the building opposite with a smug expression.

 Azroth ignored him and brushed himself off, heading farther into the heart of the city.
 There had to be an inn somewhere that would accept his money.
 Or at least offer a place to sleep that wasn’t on the streets.